John Mersch, MD, FAAP

 - What are croup symptoms?

 - What warning signs should parents look for with croup?

 - Patient Comments: Croup - How It's Spread

 - Patient Comments: Croup - Experience

 - Patient Comments: Croup - Signs and Concerns

 - Find a local Pediatrician in your town

-- Croup is an infection of the larynx, trachea, and the bronchial tubes usually caused by viruses, less often caused by bacteria.
+- Croup is an infection of the larynx, trachea, and the bronchial tubes usually caused by viruses.
+Less often croup is caused by bacteria.